deusdat/travesedo/README.md

 # Travesedo

 Travesedo is a Clojure driver for the ArangoDB data store system.
 It was inspired by clojure/java.jdbc wrapper library and its ease of configuration passing.
 The goal of the driver is to provide the most idiomatic Clojure driver while fully leveraging the power of the ArangoDB tools.

 I'm personally using the project.
 As a result, the driver has a bit of a pragmatic approach: getting features that I need out.
 As I have time, I will extend the driver (presently focused on document interaction) to the larger body of ArangoDB features.

+## ArangoDB Version
+Master works with 2.6.
+To work with 2.5, see the arangodb_2.5 branch.
+2.6 is backwards compatible for existing features.
+Adds the ability to batch look up and remove by keys.

 ## Usage